 In Wisconsin, facilities that use, store, or produce chemicals at or above the threshold quantities are required to submit a Tier II Reporting Form to the State Emergency Response Board (SERB), Local Emergency Planning Committee (LEPC), and the local fire department.
 This form is usually a one or two page document, depending on the number of chemicals being reported.
 Basic information asked for includes the facility name and address, emergency contact person and phone number, chemical names, and quantities.
 The SERB sends the forms out by mid-January each year and they are due back by March 1st.
 Failure to receive a form does not absolve a facility from their reporting obligations.
 A facility can be a factory, school, gas station, community center, or hospital.
 Farm Co-ops are exempt from reporting fertilizers and retailers are exempt from reporting goods packaged for resale.
 Although there are some exemptions, mainly for retailers, any facility that uses, stores, or produces hazardous chemicals may have to report the chemicals stored.
-However, it should also be noted that the Federal government no longer requires retail gas stations to report.
-As noted in Chapter II, in Kenosha County there are 229 facilities that either report their inventory of hazardous materials and/or provide notification that they have an extremely hazardous substance under the requirements of EPCRA.
+However, it should also be noted that the Federal government no longer requires

-&lt;sup>69Wisconsin Emergency Management, Emergency Planning and Community Right-to-Know Act Section.
+&lt;sup>69 Wisconsin Emergency Management, Emergency Planning and Community Right-to-Know Act Section.
 Planning Threshold: Facility has an extremely hazardous substance present at any one time in an amount equal or exceeding the chemical-specific threshold planning quantity (TPQ).
 Reporting Threshold: Facility has 10,000 pounds of a hazardous substance or either 500 pounds or the threshold planning quantity of an extremely hazardous substance present at any one time and is not exempt from reporting requirements.